Chef Curtis Duffy & Team

 Director of Operations and Owner

 Michael Muser is a 30-year veteran of the restaurant industry and an accomplished sommelier.
-Food and Wine Magazine named him a Sommelier of the Year in 2014, and Muser worked side-by-side with Chef Curtis Duffy during the four consecutive years he earned three Michelin stars (2015-2018).
+Food and Wine Magazine named him a Sommelier of the Year in 2014, and Muser has worked side-by-side with Chef Curtis Duffy since 2009.

 Muser’s attention to detail is relentless and exacting.
 His motto: “This is not what you do.
 This is a representation of who you are.”
-His past restaurants have earned numerous accolades, including Forbes Travel Guide’s Five-Star rating and AAA’s Five-Diamond rating.
+His past restaurants have earned numerous accolades, including Forbes Travel Guide’s Five-Star rating and AAA’s Five-Diamond rating, as well as the Michelin stars.

-Muser hosts the annual Jean Banchet Awards and has lent his support and talents to the Grand Chef’s Gala, both of which benefit the Cystic Fibrosis Foundation of Greater Illinois.
+Muser emcees Chicago's annual Jean Banchet Awards and has lent his support and talents to the Grand Chef’s Gala, both of which have benefited the Cystic Fibrosis Foundation of Greater Illinois.

-In the 2015 documentary “For Grace,” filmmakers chronicle the creation of Duffy’s former restaurant with Muser, including his role in its journey from a concrete box to opening night.
+In the 2016 documentary “For Grace,” filmmakers chronicle the creation of Chef Duffy’s former restaurant with Muser, including his role in its journey from a concrete box to opening night.

 Chef de Cuisine

-Selk most recently was executive sous chef at three-Michelin-starred Atelier Crenn in San Francisco.
-Before that he worked under Duffy as sous chef at three-Michelin-starred Grace from August 2013 until its closing in December 2017.
+Before joining Ever, Justin Selk was executive sous chef at three-Michelin-starred Atelier Crenn in San Francisco.
+Before that, he worked under Chef Duffy as sous chef at three-Michelin-starred Grace from August 2013 until it closed in December 2017.
 Prior to that, he was chef de partie at three-Michelin-starred Alinea.